editorconfig-checker/editorconfig-checker.php/README.md

 available options:
 -h, --help
         will print this help text
+-f, --files
--d, --dots
+        will print all files which are checked to stdout -d, --dots
         use this flag if you want to also include dotfiles/dotdirectories -e <PATTERN>, --exclude <PATTERN>